 Contract Terms Checklist

-As you may know, a legally binding contract requires several necessary elements: offer, acceptance, parties who have the legal capacity to contract (minors under 18 years old and people who are mentally incompetent do not have the legal capacity to enter into contracts), lawful subject matter, mutuality of agreement, valueable consideration, mutuality of obligation, and, in many cases, a writing.
+As you may know, a legally binding contract requires several necessary elements: offer, acceptance, parties who have the legal capacity to contract (minors under 18 years old and people who are mentally incompetent do not have the legal capacity to enter into contracts), lawful subject matter, mutuality of agreement, valuable consideration, mutuality of obligation, and, in many cases, a writing.
 Here we will focus on what provisions are necessary when forming a written contract.

 Although all contracts are different, there are certain contract terms that are commonly included in business contracts.
 Not all of these provisions will be included in every contract, and most contracts will include additional provisions that relate specifically to their particular subject matter.